YuBlum/stark-lang/README.md

 def ptr = &_a;
 ```

-So the lifetime of the invisible variable created is stack based.
+So the lifetime of the invisible variable created is the same as the variable it's assigned to.

 Mutable addresses are also possible:
 ```py